Fixing issues with incorrect MIME types of objects when uploading them to Object Storage

 Issue description

-- You encounter errors when accessing objects uploaded to Object Storage (images are not displayed, scripts do not work).
+- You encounter errors when accessing objects uploaded to Object Storage, e.g., images are not displayed or scripts do not work.

-- The JavaScript console of the browser shows errors about an invalid mime-type of objects uploaded from the bucket.
+- The JavaScript console of your browser shows invalid MIME type errors for objects uploaded from the bucket.

 Solution

-Object Storage reports that the objects uploaded to the buckets have the Content-Type specified during the upload.
+For objects uploaded to the buckets, Object Storage provides the Content-Type specified during the upload.

-Check the configuration of the S3 client you previously used to upload objects to the bucket specifies a relevant Content-Type.
+Make sure the configuration of the S3 client you used to upload objects to the bucket contains the correct Content-Type.
 You need to explicitly specify it when uploading a file to the bucket.
 You can also specify it for previously uploaded objects via the S3 client or SDK of your choice:

 AWS CLI